PacktPublishing/Hands-on-Application-Development-with-Node.js/README.md

-Processor:

-Memory: 4GB
+Memory: 4 GB

-Storage: 25 gb
+Storage: 25 GB

-Recommended Hardware Requirements
+Recommended Hardware Requirements:
 For an optimal experience with hands-on labs and other practical activities, we recommend the following configuration: